dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 ### onRecognizedTextLinesReceived

 The callback triggered when recognized text lines are available, occurring each time an image finishes its processing.
+This callback is used to handle the result of text recognition by Dynamsoft Label Recognizer.

 ```java
 void onRecognizedTextLinesReceived(RecognizedTextLinesResult result);